- Arts and Design»

 I think this would be beautifully elegant looking if the sunburst was painted black.
 Left in the wood color or painted, this is a great project and you'll find the instructions at 31 diy.

-A great group project for a classroom or scout troup.
+A great group project for a classroom or scout troop.
 And the trivet is a useful gift to give to Mom or Grandma.
-The instructions can be found on The Small Object site.
+The instructions can be found on Harmonic Mom site.

 7. Advent Tree

 This Advent tree would be a nice Advent project for home or a classroom.
 Craftnest is the site where you'll find the instructions.

 An simple and easy craft that is also useful.
 Go to FLIPFLOPS & applesauce for the directions.

 Little boys especially will enjoy making alligator and then chasing their sister with them.
 Help them make this project by finding the instructions at Big Learning.

 10. Jack-o-Lantern Puzzle